 “No matter how much it may feel like it at times, you are not alone,” she said.
 “That’s one of the beautiful things about the AMA.
 There’s always going to be shared experiences and somebody who can relate—even if they are across the country in a different program.”

 Marc Mendelsohn, MD, MPH, is an assistant professor of emergency medicine at Washington University School of Medicine in St. Louis.
-He and his wife—— Christina Kratschmer, MD, a second-year gastroenterology Fellow at Washington University—have two young children and are juggling that balance while his wife completes her fellowship training.
+He and his wife—Christina Kratschmer, MD, a gastroenterology fellow at Washington University in St. Louis—have two young children and are juggling that balance.

 “When you look at your colleagues who may have similar responsibilities to you and seem like they all have it perfectly together, that is not necessarily the truth,” said Dr. Mendelsohn, the member at-large in the AMA Young Physicians Section.